petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/FlowChart_pipeline.png)

 ### Running Cell Explorer
 The Cell Explorer can be used to display single cell_metrics files as well as batches.
 Batch loading is performed with the script LoadCellMetricsBatch.
-The advanced flowchart below further details the capabilities of loading various GUIs from the Cell Explorer (gui_session, gui_MonoSyn and gui_DeelSuperficial) as well as do spike raster plots, that requires access to the local spikes struct and potentially also manipulation and events files if plotting PSTHs.
+The advanced flowchart below further details the capabilities of loading various GUIs from the Cell Explorer (`gui_session`, `gui_MonoSyn` and `gui_DeelSuperficial`) as well as do spike raster plots, that requires access to the local spikes struct and potentially also manipulation and events files when plotting PSTHs.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/FlowChart_CellExplorer.png)

 ## Running pipeline from a data path